Data Foundation

 A cloud data platform is a managed environment — typically a data lake, warehouse, or lakehouse — hosted on a public or hybrid cloud.
 GCC enterprises benefit because cloud platforms offer elastic scale, built-in disaster recovery, and the ability to enforce data residency policies required by regional regulations such as Saudi Arabia's PDPL, Qatar's PDPPL, and Oman's PDPL.

 DAI Consultancy is cloud-agnostic and works across Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
-We also deploy on specialised platforms including Snowflake and Databricks, selecting the best fit based on workload requirements and compliance constraints.
+We also deploy on specialized platforms including Snowflake and Databricks, selecting the best fit based on workload requirements and compliance constraints.

 Timelines depend on scope and complexity.
 A typical deployment often ranges from 8 to 16 weeks — a single-cloud warehouse with standard ingestion pipelines is typically operational in around 8 weeks, while a multi-region lakehouse with advanced governance and real-time streaming may take 12-16 weeks.